June 24, 2020 - Meagan Palmer

 Traveler Health Application: All travelers arriving from outside the country must submit an online travel health visa application and present a copy upon arrival to the Bahamas.

-COVID Test Result Submission: In addition, all travelers must test negative using a COVID-19 molecular swab test with results posted online with their travel health visa application prior to entry into the Bahamas.
-The test results must not occur more than seven days prior to arrival.
+COVID Test Result Submission: Also, all travelers must test negative using a COVID-19 molecular swab test with results posted online with their travel health visa application before entry into the Bahamas.
+The test results must not occur more than five days before arrival.
+If you’re staying for more than 5 days, you’ll likely need to take a rapid test.

-Social Distancing & Curfews Enforced: Travelers must maintain a three to six foot distance from others and wear a face mask or be subject to a fine.
-Daily curfew mandates are expected to be followed from 10pm – 5am on the weekends and 7pm – 5am during the week, even for tourists.
+Social Distancing & Curfews Enforced: Travelers must maintain a three to six-foot distance from others and wear a face mask or be subject to a fine.
+Daily curfew mandates are expected to be followed from 6 pm – 5 am on the weekends and 9 pm – 5 am during the week, even for tourists.

-In addition, there is a mandatory 14-day quarantine upon arrival to the Bahamas via commercial air as well as when traveling from one island to another.
+Also, there is a mandatory 14-day quarantine upon arrival to the Bahamas if you are symptomatic or tested positive for COVID-19 as well as when traveling from one island to another.
 Once this time period is up, the traveler is required to take another coronavirus test that must show negative results.
-Unfortunately, cruises are still stuck at ports due to an extension of the “no sail order” until September 30th.
-It might be best to reschedule your cruise for 2021 and book a vacation to the Bahamas instead once the borders open back up.
+Although the “no sail order” for cruises expired on October 31st, there is now a conditional sailing order in place.
+It might be best to reschedule your cruise for 2021 and book a vacation to the Bahamas instead.

-In newer events, the State Department has declared a Level 4 Travel and Health Advisory for the Bahamas, meaning do not travel due to increased crime and the spread of COVID-19.
-The country began a 14-day national lockdown on August 4th because of rising coronavirus cases.
+In newer events, the State Department has declared a Level 3 Travel and Health Advisory for the Bahamas, meaning do not travel due to increased crime and the spread of COVID-19.
+This has been decreased from the “do not travel” advisory previously in place.

 Take these tips into consideration to stay safe during your future travels.